 The ‘solo ride’ options are a bit more limited than the regular rides, as they must be reached by public transportation; the rides are 25-35 km long, with up to 2300 m of descent in the south and 1500 m in the north.

 As far as finding a place to sleep, the island offers an enormous array of hotels, casas rurales, aparthotels.
 We can help you by recommending a few apartments we have visited and selected according to our guidelines, which are location, tidiness and being owned by local people instead of tour operators.
 Whichever solution you will choose, it is never too early to book, especially during the winter, our high season.
 Many regulars, in fact, book a year in advance, so the sooner you start looking for accommodation, the more chances you have to find the best solution at the best price.

-I am a photographer/videographer who wants to shoot in Tenerife.
+I am a photographer/videographer who wants to shoot in the Canary Islands.
 Can you help me find the golden light?